YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The main disadvantage is the wide variation in clinic quality.
 Strong clinics and weak clinics can look similar online.
 A polished website, hotel transfer, social media result, or high graft number does not prove that the surgical plan is safe.

 Language can also matter.
-A patient should be able to discuss the hairline, donor limits, crown priority, medication, recovery, and risks clearly with the person responsible for the plan.
+Patients need to be able to discuss the hairline, donor limits, crown priority, medication, recovery, and risks clearly with the person responsible for the plan.
 A translator can help with ordinary logistics, but important medical details should not become vague.
+When this is uncertain, language barriers during a hair transplant abroad are a safety issue before the patient books travel.

 Turkey can be a good option when the clinic is transparent.
 It becomes risky when the patient is choosing mainly from price, pressure, influencer content, or package convenience.